djalbat/the-foundations-of-symbolic-reasoning/README.md

 but because intuitionism is so general, and because it suffuses pretty much all of what follows, it is worth expanding on it further now.
 So, consider the following list of questions.
 I claim that they are all answered in what follows.
-Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse, but we shall see.
+Some may find this surprising or even shocking and some might accuse me of intellectual hubris, or worse, for making such a claim.
+But we shall see.

 1. What is truth?
 2. What is mathematics?
 3. What is logic?
-4. What is meaning.
+4. What is meaning?
-5. What is a number.
+5. What is a number?

-By what is meaning I mean that if I were to say to you that I did not understand what you meant, what would I be trying to get across?
+By asking what is meaning I mean that if I were to say to you that I did not understand what you meant, what would I be trying to get across?
 And never mind just what is a number.
 I could ask what is a natural number, or a real number.

-The reason why claiming to have answers to these questions, and indeed many more like them, may seem almost maniacal is their general or sometimes even metaphysical nature.
+The reason why claiming to have answers to these questions, and indeed others like them, may seem almost maniacal is their general or sometimes even metaphysical nature.
-What is logic?
+For example, asking what is logic.
-You might just as well ask what is art.
+You might say that I might just as well ask what is art.
-No two logicians will agree on a preicse definition of logic and yet here I am claiming that I know precisely what it is!
+No two logicians will agree on a preicse definition of logic after all, and yet here I am claiming that I know precisely what it is!

-I will find a way out of this conundrum by way of an example.
+I will get out of this conundrum by way of an example.
-Consider the question what is justice.
+Consider the question of what is justice.
-Of course there is a branch of philosophy concerned with this question, namely ethics, just as there is a branch of philosophy concerned with the question of what is art, namely aesthetics.
+There is a branch of philosophy concerned with this question, namely ethics, just as there is a branch of philosophy concerned with the question of what is art, namely aesthetics.
-But let us move away from philosophising for a moment and look at the question of justice from a more practical.
+But let us move away from philosophising for a moment and look at the question of what is justice from a more practical standpoint.

----
+Whatever country you live in you will have various laws, persons, institutions, etc that constitute what might be called the country's justice system.
+The law in particular encompasses divers statutes, processes, precedents, etc the adherence to which we think of as justice.
+Indeed, we talk of justice being done; or miscarriages of justice; or the wheels of justice, the latter almost as if justice were a physical thing.
+Perhaps not physical, but it is certainly tangible and recognisable.
+And although it is not possible to define justice precisely, no doubt partly because of the vagaries of interpreting the law, it is still defintely a thing, for want of a better way of putting it.
+In fact a better way of putting it would be to call it a concept.
+This concept is not universaly, and certainly not metaphysical.
+If you were to move to a different country, for example, then the justice system and therefore the concept of justice would differ, perhaps markedly.
+This is thinking intutitionistically.
+Thus we shy away from thinking metaphysically and instead root ourselves in the practicalities.
+In a nutshell to think intuitionistically is, when considering *definitive* questions, to eschew definitive answers and instead offer *definite* ones.
+In doing so what we lose in generality we gain in useability.
+There is say in mathematics that god invented the natural numbers whereas all else was invented by man.
+Brouwer would have strenuously refuted this.
+You can *define* natural numbers in Occam, along with all the other numbers.
+This definition may not suit everyone, but it more than suffices.

 [^1]: The word Occam is used somewhat mebulously here.
 It covers a suite of software and services together with the the theory that underlines them.